June Bride

 June Bride is a 1948 American comedy film directed by Bretaigne Windust.
 The screenplay, which was based on the unproduced play Feature for June by Eileen Tighe and Graeme Lorimer, was nominated for the Writers Guild of America Award for Best Written American Comedy.
 The film starred Bette Davis and Robert Montgomery.
-The Warner Bros. release marked the screen debut of Debbie Reynolds, although her appearance was uncredited.
+The Warner Bros.
+Pictures release marked the screen debut of Debbie Reynolds, although her appearance was uncredited.

 Plot

 Foreign correspondent Carey Jackson returns to New York City when his newspaper's Vienna office is closed and is offered a job on a women's magazine called Home Life.
 He accepts the position only because it will put him in daily contact with editor Linda Gilman, whom he once loved.
 Linda is averse to the idea because of his leaving her three years earlier, but agrees to hire him if he will keep their relationship on a strictly professional level.

 The two head for the Brinker home in Crestville, Indiana, to prepare a feature story about eldest daughter Jeanne's wedding to Bud Mitchell for the June issue.
 Linda wants Carey to write a simple story about the young couple, but he insists on looking for an angle, which presents itself in the form of Jeanne's younger sister Barbara (nicknamed "Boo"), who confesses she always has been in love with Bud, the brother of Jeanne's former beau Jim, who was dumped by Jeanne when he joined the Army.
 At first Carey proposes they ask an officer he knows to order Jim home for the wedding, but thinks better of it, knowing he will lose his job if the wedding plans are disrupted.
 Boo, however, secretly telephones Carey's friend and arranges a leave for Jim.

 Complications ensue when Jim arrives home and Carey tries to get rid of him while Linda, unaware of the reality of the situation, intervenes and makes him stay.
 Jim and Jeanne elope, Linda fires Carey, Carey feigns interest in Boo to make Bud jealous, and the scheme succeeds, with Bud proposing to Boo.
 Despite losing his job, Carey writes his story, Linda realizes he always knew the truth about the couples, and the two reconcile.